musa2333/GOF/README.md

    example is use mediator to transform the information
 ### 21. flyweight design pattern
    example is show network fit different people

+### 22. interpreter expression pattern
+   example is show how the interpreter expression works